-This immensely complicated formulation comes at the conclusion of McGill’s summary of the opposing arguments in the Wheaton v.
-Peters (1834) copyright case.
-The decision in this case established “going-into-print as the moment when individual rights give way to the demands of the social and defines the private ownership of a printed text as the temporary alienation of public property.”
-The Marshall Court’s decision to limit an author’s ability to own, and therefore control, the rights to his or her published writings raises some interesting questions regarding the materiality of the written word, the processes by which information is disseminated, and the nature of intellectual property rights in an age of mass (media) production.
-McGill hints at these problems in her description of the republican theory of authorship and its implied split between private authorship for material gain and public authorship designed, produced, and distributed to advance the collective public good (45-46).
+This immensely complicated formulation comes at the conclusion of McGill’s summary of the Wheaton v.
+Peters (1834) Supreme Court copyright case.
+The decision in this case established “going-into-print as the moment when individual rights give way to the demands of the social” and characterizes “the private ownership of a printed text as the temporary alienation of public property.”
+The Marshall Court’s decision to limit authors’ ability to own, and therefore control, the rights to their published writings raises some interesting questions about the materiality of the written word, the processes by which information is disseminated, and the nature of intellectual property rights in an age of mass media.
+McGill hints at these problems in her description of the republican theory of authorship and its implied split between private authorship for material gain and public authorship designed, produced, and distributed on behalf of the collective public good (45-46).
 By approaching these issues through an examination of the Wheaton v.
-Peters case, McGill shifts the emphasis on authorial control away from an individual’s exclusive right to the value of his or her intellectual labor and toward the role an individual’s labor plays in advancing the common interest.
+Peters case, McGill shifts the emphasis on authorial control away from individual intellectual property rights and toward the role an intellectual property plays in advancing the common interest.

-The watch, the table, the guinea, and the book have been compared as articles of personal property, not in relation to the history of their production.
+“The watch, the table, the guinea, and the book have been compared as articles of personal property, not in relation to the history of their production.
 And, while it is possible that the watch and the table could be owned by those who made them, the addition of the guinea to the list would suggest that what is at issue here is the degree to which these objects can be marked by the identity of those who possess them, regardless of their manufacture.
-Within the narrative of detection set up by this passage, the restoration of the book to its rightful owner circumvents the entire system of exchange, making the author the destination as well as the origin of the text.
+Within the narrative of detection set up by this passage, the restoration of the book to its rightful owner circumvents the entire system of exchange, making the author the destination as well as the origin of the text.”
 (54)

 No matter the physical labor Whitman performed in the production of Leaves of Grass, the republican theory of authorship is driven by the privileging of reader’s interests over those of individual authors.
-In a particularly striking example of such privilege, McGill quotes an argument Charles Ingersoll (one of Richard Peters’s lawyers) makes before the court in defense of Peters’s right to reprint Wheaton’s collection of reports:
+In a particularly striking example of such privilege, McGill quotes an argument Charles Ingersoll, one of Richard Peters’s lawyers, makes before the court in defense of Peters’s right to reprint Wheaton’s collection of reports:

-The notions of personal property of the common law, which is founded on natural law, depend materially on possession.
+“The notions of personal property of the common law, which is founded on natural law, depend materially on possession.
 Throw it out of public use, and how can you limit or define that use?
 How can you attach possession to it at all, except of a subtle or imaginative character?
 If you may read, you may print.
-The possession is not more absolute and entire in the one case than the other.
+The possession is not more absolute and entire in the one case than the other.”
 (61)